alexpaul/Firebase-RESTFul-API/README.md

 ## Objective

 * Create a RESTFul API via Firebase.
-* Implement security rules to only authorized use through authentication.
+* Implement security rules to allow access only with a valid token.
   ```json
   {
     "rules": {